Q: What is C3?

 Q: Who does C3 serve?

-A: C3 serves the IT and creative community, including major corporations like Amazon and Marvel as well as freelance writers, artists, developers, consultants, musicians and small business owners.
+A: C3 serves the creative community, including major corporations like Amazon and Marvel as well as freelance writers, artists, developers, consultants, independent publishers and small business owners.

 Q: Why do people need something like C3?

-A: Creative and IT professionals risk losing time, money and control of their work if they sign the wrong deal or have no written contract at all.
-Many IP developers spend years building a property and then never make money from it because of a lack of contract protection.
+A: Creative professionals risk losing time, money and control of their work if they sign the wrong deal or have no written contract at all.
+Many small publishers spend years developing a property but fail to make money from it because of a lack of contract protection.

 Q: What do you know about contracts?

-A: I have more than eighteen years of experience in contract drafting, negotiation, licensing and legal consulting.
+A: I have more than eighteen years of experience in contract drafting, negotiation, entertainment licensing and legal consulting.
 I've done work for everyone from Amazon to Marvel Enterprises to Japanese anime companies to young creators trying to land their first deal.

 If you need a free legal consultation for your comic book, publishing or entertainment project, please use my contact form

 Q: How can you help me?

-A: I try to help in three ways.
+A: I try to help in four ways:

 Next, I can suggest modifications to existing contracts that can give you a better deal.